tloeber/MLOps-best-practices/ML/readme.md

   - I'm not familiar with Azure's ML offerings, but the fact that discussions of ML platforms usually only bring up Sagemaker and Vertex AI make me skeptical whether Azure has a viable option.
-- In terms of vendor risk, it's probably at tie:
+- In terms of vendor risk, it's probably a tie:
-  - On the one hand, the major cloud providers and Databricks have been around for long enough maybe don't have to worry about them going away soon.
-By contrast, virtually all of the companies solving Look at specialized problems in ML lifecycle have sprung up in the last few years, and it is not clear yet how much consolidation will take place and who the winners will be.
+  - On the one hand, the major cloud providers and Databricks have been around for long enough that you don't have to worry about them going away soon.
+By contrast, virtually all of the companies solving specialized problems in ML lifecycle have sprung up in the last few years, and it is not clear yet how much consolidation will take place and who the winners will be.
-  - On the other hand, much of the specialized offerings tend to be managed services on top of fun open-source core product.
-So in the worst case, even if these companies go away, the open-source frameworks they are based on will not go away quickly.
+  - On the other hand, much of the specialized offerings tend to be managed services on top of a core open-source product.
+So in the worst case, even if these companies go out of business, the open-source frameworks they are based on will not go away with them.
 The same is true for Databricks.
 (While Kubeflow, on which Vertex AI is based, is also open source, it is orders of magnitude harder to maintain yourself, compared to the specialized tools.)

-- That said, while end-to-end platforms may _do_ the job, the question do we want to **pick the *best* tool for each job** by mixing-and-matching specialized solutions for different stages of the ML lifecycle.
-E.g., use Tecton's feature platform, MLFlow for experiment tracking and as a model registry, BentoML for model serving, etc. (Of course, you still have the option of using a _subset_ of your cloud provider's ML platform for specific parts of the job, if that makes sense).
-Specialized providers live and die by the quality of their product, so they have a greater incentive than cloud providers for whom their ML tooling is just a small part of their offering, and thus may not necessarily be their focus area.
+- That said, while end-to-end platforms may _do_ the job, the question, is do we want to **pick the *best* tool for each job** by mixing-and-matching specialized solutions for different stages of the ML lifecycle.
+E.g., use Tecton's feature platform, MLFlow for experiment tracking and as a model registry, BentoML for model serving, etc. (Of course, you still have the option of using a _subset_ of your cloud provider's ML platform for specific parts of the job, if it makes sense to do so).
+Specialized providers live and die by the quality of their product, so they have a greater incentive to offer the best experience.
+By contrast, for the major cloud providers, ML tooling is just a small part of their offering, and thus it may not necessarily be their focus area.
-- **Note that "best" may not only mean that you get additional features, but it can also mean that you get a better user experience or ability to iterate on more quickly.**
+- **Note that "best" may not only mean that you get additional features, but it can also mean that you get a better *user experience* or *ability to iterate on more quickly*.**
-  - If it was just about getting more features, the answer would be more
+  - If it was just about getting additional features, the answer would be more
-    straightforward: It's the best choice for companies that need to deliver value very quickly (early-stage start-ups, as well as potentially even established companies where the business side is not willing to make the investment before they see any concrete value).
+    straightforward: In that case, end-to-end solutions would probably be the best choice for companies that need to deliver value very quickly (early-stage start-ups, as well as potentially even established companies where the business side is not willing to make the investment before they see any concrete value).
-  - However, if it also gives you a better user experience and the ability to iterate more quickly, going with specialized solutions may pay off very quickly (potentially even within say a couple of months), so it could be the preferred option for most use cases.
+  - However, if it also gives you a better user experience and the ability to iterate more quickly, going with specialized solutions may pay off very quickly (potentially even within say a couple of months).
+In that case, it could be the preferred option for most use cases.
 - A final consideration is _how difficult_ it is to set up and maintain an ML platform consisting of specialized solutions, compared to going with your cloud provider's default offering.
-In addition to the cost and time aspect discussed before, it raises the question whether it would require a higher level of talent than companies can retain.
+If this difference is substantial, it raises the question whether it would require a higher level of talent than some companies can retain.

 ### Conclusion
 Overall, I think it's hard to make a general recommendation at this point.
 In the end, it mainly comes down to the question _how much better_ specialized providers are, _in what ways_ they are better, and _how much extra work_ they require.
-Unfortunately, a clear answer to these questions has emerged yet, because the landscape is constantly changing.
+Unfortunately, a clear answer to these questions hasn't emerged yet, because the landscape is constantly changing.
-- An end-to-end platform allows you to deliver value more quickly, so it's a great choice for companies for whom this is a priority
--

 ## Running infrastructure on Kubernetes?
-TLDR Only makes sense in a limited set of use cases:
+TLDR: **Only makes sense in a limited set of use cases:**
-- Need: Off-the-shelf infra is not enough, because ML is at the business core, so it makes sense to invest 10X in order to get a 1% improvement.
+- Need: Off-the-shelf infra is not enough, because ML is at the business's core, so it makes sense to invest 10X in order to get a 1% improvement.
 - Technical ability: Able to attract superior talent (because everything becomes much harder)
-- Financial ability: Able to have dedicated DevOps team focused on Kubernetes
+- Financial ability: Able to pay for a dedicated DevOps team focused on Kubernetes

 ### Should data scientists know Kubernetes?
 Surprisingly, this is still a question where you hear arguments for both sides.
 However, I think